usethesource/rascal-website/docs/Recipes/Languages/Exp/Concrete/index.md

 We discuss several versions of Exp based on concrete syntax:

-*  [No Layout](../../../../Recipes/Languages/Exp/Concrete/NoLayout/): is the simplest version that does not consider layout symbols in expressions.
+*  [./No Layout](../../../../Recipes/Languages/Exp/Concrete/NoLayout/index.md): is the simplest version that does not consider layout symbols in expressions.
-*  [With Layout](../../../../Recipes/Languages/Exp/Concrete/WithLayout/): adds layout information to Exp's synax definition.
+*  [./With Layout](../../../../Recipes/Languages/Exp/Concrete/WithLayout/index.md): adds layout information to Exp's synax definition.